 “Russia’s New Information War: What It’s Like and What to Do About It,” by J. Michael Waller, Ph.D., in Fred Fleitz, ed., Putin’s Reset: The Bear Is Back and How America Must Respond (Washington: Center for Security Policy, 2016), is a policy essay that examines Moscow’s information and propaganda warfare against the West, with a list of policy options.

-The piece, published in November, 2016, joins policy essays by Fred Fleitz, Stephen Blank, Mark B. Schneider, Daniel Gouré, Kevin Freeman, David Satter, Roger W. Robinson Jr., and Cliff Kincaid.
+Waller’s piece, published in November, 2016, joins policy essays by Fred Fleitz, Stephen Blank, Mark B. Schneider, Daniel Gouré, Kevin Freeman, David Satter, Roger W. Robinson Jr., and Cliff Kincaid.
+It is substantially edited from the original, causing lack of proper footnotes and other citations.
+The original draft, with full sourcing, is available here.

 Extract from Dr. Waller’s introduction